 - identify matters of particular interest or matters that could be controversial

-- identify any matters where you might need to ask council officers for more information or help with understanding any complex issues so that you are well informed before the meeting, and contact the chief executive officer (CEO) or mayor for advice before the meeting
+- identify any matters where you might need to ask council officers for more information or help with understanding any complex issues, and contact the chief executive officer (CEO) or mayor for advice before the meeting

-- identify any matters where you have a conflict of interest, and advise the council CEO straight away
+- identify any matters where you have a conflict of interest, and advise the council CEO in writing as soon as practical

-- talk to fellow councillors about their views on the matters to be considered (unless you have a conflict of interest, because this could be seen as influencing others).
+- talk to fellow councillors about their views on the matters to be considered (unless you have a conflict of interest).

-Go to your council’s website to find upcoming meeting dates and put time in your calendar as soon as possible to make sure you have enough time to prepare.
-You can also check your council’s website and have a look at previous agendas that were set for past meetings.
+Go to your council’s website to find upcoming meeting dates and put time in your calendar to prepare.

-The first meeting post-election must take place within 14 days after the election results are finalised.
+The first meeting post-election must take place within 14 days after the election results are finalised by the Electoral Commission of Queensland.
 Items to be discussed at the post-election meeting include:

 - making the ‘declaration of office’ by the mayor and councillors (if they haven’t already occurred)